mathiase4/sippyshop/README.md

 ## Future Features

-- Add product categories (Sort by Price)
+- Add product categories (Sort by Price) are in githubs project sippyshop Todo/In Progress, Done.
 - Add user profile page with address book
 - Add email notifications

+## JavaScript
+Custom JavaScript is used for:
+- Showing and hiding toast messages (notifications)
+- Scroll-to-top buttom
+- Mobile hamburger menu
+- Product quantity (+/-) buttons
+- Stripe payment form (handles card input, validation, and payment(testmode)

 ## Wireframes

 # Automated Tests
+Both manual and automated tests have been done to make sure all main features work.

 ## I made 5 automated tests to check that my models and views worked.
 ### Model Tests